mdrasmus/argweaver/README.md

-ArgWeaver
+ARGweaver
 =========

 *Sampling and manipulating genome-wide ancestral recombination graphs (ARG).*

-The ArgWeaver software package contains programs and libraries for sampling and manipulating ancestral recombination graphs (ARG).
+The ARGweaver software package contains programs and libraries for sampling and manipulating ancestral recombination graphs (ARG).
 An ARG is a rich data structure for representing the ancestry of DNA sequences undergoing recombination.

-*ArgWeaver citation:*
+*ARGweaver citation:*
 Matthew D. Rasmussen, Adam Siepel.
 Genome-wide inference of ancestral recombination graphs.
 2013. arXiv:1306.5110 [q-bio.PE]